Is a cigar tobacco

 There is a rich variety of tobacco types used in cigars, each contributing unique flavors:

-- Connecticut Shade: Offers a smooth, mild smoke often chosen by beginners.
+- Sombra de Connecticut: Ofrece un suave, mild smoke often chosen by beginners.

-Datos clave sobre los puros y sus efectos sobre la salud
+Hechos clave sobre los cigarros y sus efectos sobre la salud

 Summarizing important health information